 “Cake and eat it” is undoubtedly a reference to the popular English idiomatic proverb “You can't have your cake and eat it too,” meaning “you can't have it both ways.”
 Since they were stringing together phrases that sounded Spanish to go along with what appeared to them to be a Spanish-sounding backing track that they were recording, John and Paul appears to have used the phrase “cake and eat it” as a Spanish-sounding pun for “que can eat it.”

 “I think John called this 'Los Paranoias,'” George was once quoted as saying.
 This has sparked many writers to claim this as a fact.
 In actuality, as John states above, he and Paul jokingly suggested naming their group “Los Paranoias” when they were originally throwing around ideas in 1960.
 This suggestion was remembered in the recording studio on September 16th, 1968 while recording Paul's song “I Will,” which resulted in them ad libbing a Spanish sounding song containing the lyrics “Los Paranoias, come on, enjoy us.”
 This silly recording was actually released on the 1996 compilation “Anthology 3.”
 The fact remains, however, that John has never claimed “Los Paranoias” as a working title for “Sun King,” so George appears to have remembered it wrong.

-So as for the time of writing, it appears that it started to take shape in December of 1968 and came to a completely written state on July 24th, 1969.
+So as for the time of writing, it appears that it started to take shape in December of 1968 and came to a completed state in the recording studio on July 24th, 1969.
 Because Paul did play a part in coming up with Spanish-sounding words to be used in the closing moments of the song, he can be said to have contributed in this way to what is overwhelmingly considered a John Lennon composition.